gnosischain/documentation/docs/technicalguides/DeFi/Deploy A Cow Swap Widget.md

-[UNDER CONSTRUCTION 🚧 🛑 🚧 🛑]
-# Deploy Your Own Swap Frontend
+# Deploy Your Own Cow Swap Frontend

 This tutorial will guide you through deploying Cow Swap swap frontends using the `@widget-examples` code examples.
 Cow Swap is a decentralized exchange platform, and with these examples, you can quickly set up your own swap frontend.